 - Be persistent.
 It’s unlikely the first conversation will lead to eternal things.

 A great place to sow and reap is the Dallas / Fort Worth Technology Prayer Breakfast, scheduled this year for Friday, Oct.
 5 at the Irving Convention Center.
 Every year, thousands of Christians and non-Christians meet there in a relevant business environment for tech professionals where a life-changing relationship with Jesus Christ is presented.
-Consider becoming a volunteer, a table host, or a corporate sponsor today.
+Consider becoming a volunteer, a table host, or a corporate partner today.

 And remember it’s not about you. #DFWTechPB #FaithatWork